 Mobile-friendly applications let these remote workers clock-in with the main office to let managers know their progress on assignments.
 There are also basic time tracking tools to indicate who is clocked in at any given time, no matter their physical location.
 This system can be permanently installed for field workers or modified for temporary stay-at-home assignments.

-If your business has a mixture of in-office and non-desk workers, you’ll need a customizable scheduling tool to keep track of when and where everyone is working.
-Workforce management systems let business owners arrange calendars days, weeks, or months in advance.
+If your business has a mixture of in-office and non-desk workers, you’ll need a customizable scheduling timesheets to keep track of when and where everyone is working.
+Workforce management systems let business owners arrange calendar templates days, weeks, or months in advance.

 When your company needs new talent, bring in the best.
 Employee management and HR software offer solutions for expanding your talent pool.
 Applicant tracking tools help you automate the hiring process by finding suitable candidates to bring in for interviews and avoid those who will waste your time.

 Next, streamline your HR processes once you’ve hired a new worker.
-With a user-friendly employee onboarding process, you can increase retainment rates on new hires.
+With a user-friendly employee onboarding process and benefits administration, you can increase retainment rates on new hires.
 This can be done through the monitoring tools provided by an employee management software.

 Employee management is sometimes lumped in with human resource systems.
 Both can offer onboarding tools, applicant tracking, and other hiring applications.
 Yet there are several distinct differences between employee management and human resources.
 Some larger HR solutions may include employee management systems, though this may depend on the scope of the business and the size of the company.